 Age and Fitness

 All participants must 18 or older and be of average fitness.
 We will be walking over uneven surfaces and climbing up and down hills and stairs, sometimes for extended periods of time.
-Temperatures will vary from the 30’s to 65 degrees Fahrenheit, with the probability of rain and a possibility of some snow.
+Temperatures will be hot: vary from the 60 to 95 degrees Fahrenheit.
 Some locations may not be handicap accessible.
 Any concerns about health conditions need to be raised upon registration.

-The Educare Learning Institute and Euphrates Institute have created a sliding scale for this offering in an effort to keep it affordable to a wide range of people.
-We set forth no criteria and trust that each individual will pay what he/she feels is appropriate.
+The Euphrates Institute has created a student rate as well as a sliding scale for this offering in an effort to keep it affordable to a wide range of people.
+We set forth no criteria and trust that each individual will pay what he/she feels is possible and appropriate.

-- 18 nights accommodations: double occupancy, (for single occupancy add $1,300, availability pending)
+- 14 nights accommodations: double occupancy (for single occupancy add $750, availability pending)

 - All group sight seeing and entrance fees

 - Airport fees and departure taxes (approx. $30)

 - Transportation from Jerusalem hotel to airport at end of trip